TimStewartJ/gluchart/README.md

 If we see that most of our values are in Zone A, we will be able to confirm that our prediction fairly accurate.

 # Results and Interpretation
-Now let's see how we did.
+Now let's see how we did!
 This is what our model predicted would happen 30 minutes from now,  given that no meals/insulin intakes occurred.

 The predictions (red) are on top of the actual values (black):